Congregation of Holy Cross: The Mission of Holy Cross in Peru

 The mission of Holy Cross in Peru began with an exhortation of Pope John XXIII to religious orders to send missionaries to Latin America, and Holy Cross arrived in the north of Peru in Cartavio in September 1963.
 The presence soon included Chimbote in the early 1960s and expanded for a time to Puno and Tacna, on the border of Bolivia and Chile, and finally came to develop an organized presence and pastoral strategy in the Diocese of Chosica.
 The parish, El Señor de la Esperanza, is about the size of a small diocese in the U.S. Approximately 250,000 Catholics live in a parish that has 19 chapels.
 In 1982, within the boundaries of Lord of Hope Parish in Canto Grande, the Congregation established "Yancana Huasy" (literally "House of Work" in the language of the Incas).
-Yancana Huasy attends to the needs of children who live with physical and mental challenges, including Downs' Syndrome, and their families.
+Yancana Huasy attends to the needs of children who live with physical and mental challenges, including Down syndrome, and their families.